 NEW LIGHT 2021

-Presented by Illuminate Adelaide and ANAT, New Light 2021 will showcase experimental and diverse moving image works by contemporary First Nations artists.
+Presented by Illuminate Adelaide and ANAT, New Light 2021 showcased experimental and diverse moving image works by contemporary First Nations artists.

-Through a national call out, New Light will feature commissioned work that explores compelling and complex concepts.
-The artworks will be displayed on the media screens at the entrance to the Adelaide Festival Centre, 16 July – 1 August.
+Through a national call out, New Light featured commissioned work by Lyndon Davis, Jasmine Miikika Craciun and Ryan Andrew Lee, exploring compelling and complex concepts.
+The artworks were displayed on the media screens at the entrance to the Adelaide Festival Centre during Illuminate Adelaide.

 Jasmine Miikika Craciun is a Graphic designer and artist based in Newcastle.
 Jasmine is a proud Barkindji and Malyangapa woman; ‘I was lucky enough to grow up in a family of many diverse backgrounds; growing up alongside my Indigenous family on my mother’s side and my immigrant grandparents on my father’s side”.
 “I believe having this diverse background has given me the opportunity to see and create from a different perspective.
 I pride myself on designing for today’s diverse audience.
 Art and design should be used to enact change.
 My work tells a story and is made for everyone.”